deepti1028/Devops-Project/README.md

 ### Steps

 1. Clone this repository
-2. Rename the .env.dev to .env and fill all the enviornment variables
+2. Rename the .env.example to .env and fill all the enviornment variables
 3. In the root folder run the command `docker-compose up`.

 Your server will be up and running on port 8000.